 The neighborhood, long targeted for growth, was slow to develop.
-Fidelity Investments and Drew Co. built the Seaport World Trade Center exhibition center there in 1986, joining Anthony's Pier 4 restaurant, a local landmark.
-A larger-scale overhaul was hampered by the lack of infrastructure, a common vision for the area and economic downturns, according to the redevelopment authority's deputy director for planning, Richard McGuinness.
-Development of the district has been a top priority of Mayor Thomas Menino during his almost 20 years in office.
+Fidelity Investments and Drew Co. built the Seaport World Trade Center there in 1986, joining Anthony's Pier 4 restaurant, a local landmark.
+A larger-scale overhaul was hampered by the lack of infrastructure, a common vision for the area and economic downturns, according to the redevelopment executive officer of Fallon Co., authority's deputy director for planning, Richard McGuinness.
+Development of the district has been a top priority of Mayor Thomas Menino during his sive view of Boston Harbor - almost 20 years in office.

 Fallon plans to complete the two Vertex structures in the waterfront area by the end of this year and has an adjacent parcel that may accommodate a third building.
 It will build a residential project if Vertex doesn't exercise the option to use the land, Fallon said.
-The developer's other projects in the Seaport neighborhood include a condo building and a 360,000- square-foot office for law firm Goodwin Procter LLP, both of which will break ground this year.